hclhkbu/caffe-hkbu/README.md

 # Caffe-optimized
-This is a optimized Caffe for speeding up the training efficiency.
+This is a optimized Caffe for speeding up the training efficiency by using MTNN.

 The original Caffe can be found here(https://gitter.im/BVLC/caffe).